p2pu/course-in-a-box/modules/content/_posts/2000-01-01-markdown-and-media.md

 ## Media cheetsheat

 While Markdown supports adding images, its capacities for media are generally limited.
-Fortunately, Markdown is designed to support and work alongside HTML which has vast options for customizing your course content with images, videos, and other interactive features.
+Fortunately, Markdown is designed to support and work alongside HTML, which has vast options for customizing your course content with images, videos, and other interactive features.

 <br>